-

 (D) solve problems involving ratios, rates, and percents, including multi step problems involving percent increase and percent decrease, and

 financial literacy problems.
-Readiness Standard
+Readiness Standard - Expressions, equations, and relationships.

 represent linear relationships using verbal descriptions, tables, graphs, and equations that simplify to the form y = mx + b.
-Readiness Standard
+Readiness Standard - Expressions, equations, and relationships.

 (A) write one-variable, two-step equations and inequalities to represent